Coeus1269/SaltedHashPWD/README.md

     and a test class to demonstrated the usage and functionality (PWDTests.java)

 	The goal of this class is to have a simplified Salted-Hash password creator and validator It is my belief that the most secure method for the salted hash combo is to have the salt hard coded into your application and store the salted-hash in the database.
 A sttic method, generateSalt, is included for creating a salt string if you need it.

-	 Why? if you store the HASH:SALT combo, and a hacker gets access to the database, they now have the hash and the salt however if the salt is hard coded in your app, and only the result Salted-Hash is stored in your database the hacker has to get the code, find the salt and get access to your database as well.
+	 Why? if you store the HASH:SALT combo, and a hacker gets access to the database, they now have the hash and the salt, however if the salt is hard coded in your app, and only the result Salted-Hash is stored in your database the hacker has to get the code, find the salt and get access to your database as well.

 	 Just having hashed passwords is a great start, it prevents your own users and employees from seeing passwords.
 	 It is my opinion that salting a hash is to protect from hackers, and as stated before, if the salt and the hash